Article Quick Links

 When you first land in the Leases tab you'll see all the active and upcoming leases you have.
 Each lease profile will display the tenants on the lease, the property address, the start & end date of the lease, a payments tab, and any documents you've uploaded.

-Adding a Lease
+Creating a Lease Profile

 Managing Your Lease

-The following file types are supported for uploading: pdf, docx, doc, txt, rtf, xls, png, jpeg.
+Please note, the following file types are supported for uploading: pdf, docx, doc, txt, rtf, xls, png, jpeg.

 Adding or Removing Tenants